elastic/logstash/docs/tutorials/metrics-from-logs.md

       }
     }

 Now adding additional metrics is just one more line in your logstash config file.
+BTW, the 'statsd' output writes to another Etsy tool, [statsd](https://github.com/etsy/statsd), which helps build counters/latency data and ship it to graphite for graphing.

+Using the logstash config above and a bunch of apache access requests, you might end up with a graph that looks like this:

 ![apache response codes graphed with graphite, fed data with logstash](media/frontend-response-codes.png)

+The point made above is not "logstash is better than Logster" - the point is that logstash is a general-purpose log management and pipelining tool and that while you can centralize logs with logstash, you can read, modify, and write them to and from just about anywhere.

+## A full use case

+TODO(sissel): include sample logs, show custom grok format, output to statsd and/or graphite.